RZRZR/diyiot.xyz/docs/thoughts/internetcitizen.md

 ## Challenge

 Users can find interacting with others online a confusing experience.
 Social media and comment sections can sometimes be unpleasant places.

+Although we cannot control how others act online, we can try and aid understanding and practice good etiquette in an attempt to make the internet a nicer place.
+We can also offer tips for new users to become more resilient when they do encounter negative behaviour online.

 *misunderstanding*